-During his tenure leading the diplomatic mission to North America, Mr Houston was a universally respected and admired diplomat.
-He was also a strong supporter and advocate of Queen's, supporting a wide range of youth development and leadership programmes.

-It is a great honour for the University to remember Norman Houston through the establishment of 'The Norman Houston- Study Northern Ireland Award'.

-As an institution, we are committed to widening participation in international education opportunities.
-This award has been created in partnership with the Northern Ireland Bureau for students from the USA with the greatest financial need.

-1 award will be provided each academic year for an exceptional visiting (study abroad) student from the USA.
-The award package includes:

-- Semester tuition fee-waiver

-- University accommodation

-- Return flight from USA to Belfast

-- A return airport transfer to/from the University halls of residence
+During his tenure leading the diplomatic mission to North America, Mr Houston was a respected and admired diplomat.
+An advocate of Queen's, he supported a wide range of youth development and leadership programmes.
+We remember Norman Houston through 'The Norman Houston- Study Northern Ireland Award'.
+We are committed to widening participation in international education opportunities.
+This award has been created in partnership with the Northern Ireland Bureau for students from the USA who require financial assistance.
+One award will be provided each academic year for an exceptional visiting (study abroad) student from the USA.
+The award package includes: - Semester tuition fee-waiver - University accommodation - Return flight from USA to Belfast - A return airport transfer to/from the University halls of residence For more information http://go.qub.ac.uk/normanhoustonaward WHAT'S NEXT?

-Deadline for academic year 2022-23: 29th April 2022 For more information on this award, please visit http://go.gub.ac.uk/normanhoustonaward

-WHAT'S NEXT?
+VISIT OUR DEDICATED WEBSITE

 Our website for Study Abroad students will provide you with more information on the application process, fees and funding, life in Belfast and much more. qub.ac.uk/studyabroad

 GET IN TOUCH

 Contact a member of our team directly with any questions or queries you may have.

-General Study Abroad Queries:

-Queen's North America Team Email: northamerica@qub.ac.uk
+General Study Abroad Queries: Queen's North America Team Email: northamerica@qub.ac.uk

-For Application and Visa Queries
+For Application Queries

 Email: studyabroad@qub.ac.uk

 GETTING HERE

 BY SEA

 Fast ferry services including Stena Line and P&O Ferries make multiple daily crossings from Northern Ireland to ports in Scotland and England.

 BY AIR

+Belfast is served by two airports: